Andyjag91/Allergens-in-Goya-Food-Products-/README.md

  - What ingredients are available to subsitute for a specific food allergen?
  - How does one know the symptoms of a specific food allergen?

-## Limitations
- - Should data be visualized through one large database, or a database with multiple schemas?
- - One database with all food products with allergens
- - One database with each product by allergen (8)
- - (milk, eggs, fish, shellfish, tree nuts, peanuts, wheats, soybeans)
- - The Difference between the two options would be the syntax of the coding of query to either go through one database or multiple schemas

 ## Contacts:
  - Abayomi Olujobi